 - Sweeten the pot.
 Mini chocolate chips make them super appealing to both kids and adults alike.

 Feel free to swap out any of the add-ins for your favourite granola bar ingredients such as sliced almonds, pecans, dried blueberries, shredded coconut, white chocolate chips, rice cereal (which lightens them up for calories but reduces the fiber), etc. just keep the total amount the same.

 Grab your biggest bowl and roll up your sleeves.
 Making homemade granola bars is simple, and requires little more than a spoon.
 My kids love making them with me.
 Here’s what you have to do.

 - Preheat the oven.
 As mentioned above, you can actually let the oats toast in the oven while it preheats, but as it’s imprecise, you’ll have to keep an eye.

 - Line a 9×13″ baking dish with parchment paper.
 The parchment makes a “sling” for lifting the bars out of the pan later, allowing you to lift the whole baked slab out by overhanging paper.

 - Melt and cool your butter.
 Cooling is important if you’re using chocolate chips.
 If your ingredients are warm, the chocolate will melt, and the bars themselves will be brown.
 Not a terrible situation, just less cute.

-- Measure all the ingredients into your big bowl and stir to combine.
+- Measure all the dry ingredients into your big bowl, add the condensed milk and stir to combine.
 Easy peasy.

-- Press the mixture into the parchment-lined baking dish.
-Slightly dampened hands make easy, tidy work of this task.
+- Press the mixture into the prepared pan.
+Slightly dampened hands or rubber spatula make easy, tidy work of this task.